5 crucial strategies for effective parenting

 home.
 Peers, teachers, neighborhoods, media messages, ideologies, and cultural

-factors all play a role -- and their effects may vary depending on your child's
+factors all play a role.
+And these environmental effects will vary depending on your child's

 But whatever factors put